Skip to content

 Why trust me for your blepharoplasty

-I do not promise miracles.
-I promise honesty, refined technique, and absolute dedication to your result.
+I do not promise fixed outcomes.
+I offer honest assessment, refined technique, and careful dedication to your treatment plan.
 If during the consultation I perceive that transconjunctival blepharoplasty is not the best option for your case — if you need a transcutaneous approach, or if your expectations are not realistic — I will say this clearly and respectfully.
-I prefer to lose a surgery than to make a patient unhappy.
+I prefer to lose a surgery than to recommend the wrong operation.

 Frequently Asked Questions about Transconjunctival Blepharoplasty